flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - **Costs**: The introductory price of the first revision of the console (_CECHA_, only in Japan and US) in 2006, which was PS2-compatible, was priced at $599.99 or ¥60,000 without taxes [@io-launch_fun].
 The following model (_CECHC_, shipped in 2007 internationally) removed the Emotion Engine and RDRAM (shifting those tasks to software emulation) and launched in the UK with a £425 price tag.
 Later in the same year, Sony released a new model (_CECHG_) without any PS2-related chip for £126 less [@io-price_cut].
 All this proves that backwards compatibility is, in the end, an expensive add-on.
 - **Idling hardware and wasted power**: While Cell and RSX still take care of some tasks to recreate the original environment, these are minimal compared to their full potential.
 Combined with the fact CECHA models have a cumulative power consumption of 399 Watts [@io-psu], it does make you wonder if this design is worth the power consumption, let alone efficient (for comparison, CECHG's new power supply consumes 285 Watts).
   - I understand there are other factors involved in the reduction of power consumption, like the new revisions of Cell and RSX.
 However, I still believe the PS2's chipset plays an important role.
 - **Inflexibility**: The EE+GS chip is not re-programmable, which means the end result will always be the same, independently whether there are glitches or possible enhancements.
-Compare this to the PCSX2 emulator's graphic enhancements [@io-widescreen_hack] and its modding capabilities [@io-persona_mods], this show us that room for improvement is possible and appreciated.
+Compare this to the PCSX2 emulator's graphic enhancements [@io-widescreen_hack] and its modding capabilities [@io-persona_mods], this shows us that room for improvement is possible and appreciated.

 Personally, I believe pure software emulation is the most feasible option in the long term due to its scalability, customisation, and independence from proprietary hardware.
 But of course, this takes more effort to implement accurately, as the ongoing development of PCSX2 by a volunteer-driven community demonstrates it (please note that the aforementioned emulator only runs on x86 PCs, however).